7 reasons why your business needs offline experiences

 Without that sense of belonging, it's hard to develop our self-esteem at work.
 Teams need time to bond outside of a video chat to form the camaraderie crucial to feeling part of something bigger than ourselves.

-Setting aside the last couple of hours on a Friday for a and a brief after-work happy hour is a fantastic way to nurture your company culture.
+Setting aside the last couple of hours on a Friday for a weekly all-hands team meeting and a brief after-work happy hour is a fantastic way to nurture your company culture.
 Establishing a space for departments to share information, celebrate wins, and introduce new beginners can help keep company goals front and center for the following week.

 These weekly check-ins also allow employees to understand different aspects of the business better, engender clearer communication, and reduce the silo effect that can creep in as an organization grows.
 They also provide the chance to acknowledge both individual and group successes and offer the perfect backdrop for getting teams ramped up over any motivational initiatives.